 A bulging disc moves outside of the space it would normally be located in.
-The bulging affects a large portion of the disk, usually extending at the hard outer layer cartilage.
+The bulging affects a large portion of the disk, usually extending at the hard outer layer of cartilage.
 A bulging disc is extremely normal as it’s considered a natural aging process, although it does have different levels of severity.
-A herniated disc, happens when a crack in the hard cartilage causes the inner soft tissue to come out.
-Herniated disc are much more likely to cause pain, but just like bulging disc, in many cases they don’t.
+A herniated disc happens when a crack in the hard cartilage causes the inner soft tissue to come out.
+Herniated discs are much more likely to cause pain, but just like bulging disc, in many cases, they don’t.

 Most commonly caused by aging

 Participating in contact sports

 Car accidents or any kind of severe trauma

 There are a variety of different treatment options for bulging disc.
 In general, treatment methods include bracing, medications, chiropractic, physical therapy, eating an anti-inflammatory diet, injections, and occasionally surgery.
 We also highly recommend correcting your posture as a great treatment method and preventive measure for bulging disc.

 If the pain you’re experiencing makes even moving difficult, a physical therapist may be helpful in your recovery.
 A physical therapist can assign stretches and exercises directed at improving your range of motion.
 Physical therapy is often very helpful for developing better posture.

 Chiropractors will help you determine the kind of bulging disc you’re suffering from and even the underlying causes.
 Chiropractors focus on the realignment of the spine for treatment.
 These adjustments could potentially include flexion-distraction, muscle stimulation, physiotherapy, and at home treatments.

 High levels of inflammation will weaken your bones, muscles, and joints.
 The higher levels of inflammation, the more likely you are to deal with bulging disc problems.
 Foods to incorporate into your diet include leafy green veggies, coconut oil, and olive oil.